allenai/allennlp/README.md

 1. [Download and install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-2. Create a Conda environment with Python 3.7
+2. Create a Conda environment with Python 3.7:

     ```bash
     conda create -n allennlp python=3.7
     ```

 3. Activate the Conda environment.
-You will need to activate the Conda environment in each terminal in which you want to use AllenNLP.
+You will need to activate the Conda environment in each terminal in which you want to use AllenNLP:

     ```bash
     conda activate allennlp